South Florida Bulls baseball: Eddie Cardieri era

 Eddie Cardieri, an assistant under Roberts since the 1983 season, was promoted to be Roberts' replacement for 1986.
 He immediately found success, and the Bulls won the regular season and tournament Sun Belt titles in his first season, while Cardieri was named Sun Belt coach of the year.
 In the regional final of the 1986 NCAA tournament, they lost to eventual national runner-up Florida State.

 The Bulls next qualified for the NCAA tournament in 1989 following a regular season Sun Belt championship.
 They were once again eliminated in the regional round by Florida State, who would end up in the semifinal of the College World Series.
-The following season, the Bulls made it to the NCAA tournament for the third time in their history after winning both the regular season and tournament Sun Belt titles again, and Cardieri was again be named the Sun Belt coach of the year.
+The following season, the Bulls made it to the NCAA tournament for the third time in their history after winning both the regular season and tournament Sun Belt titles again, and Cardieri was again named the Sun Belt coach of the year.
 These would be their last Sun Belt titles as they moved to the Metro Conference beginning with the next season.

 Against Charlotte on May 9, 1992, USF's Mark Reed threw the first and only perfect game in USF baseball history.
 The Bulls won the first and only title of their short stint in the Metro Conference with the 1993 regular season conference championship.
 Cardieri was named as the Metro Conference coach of the year for that season, and the Bulls were given an at-large bid for the NCAA tournament.

 The Metro Conference merged with the Great Midwest Conference to form Conference USA beginning in the 1995 season.
 USF won the regular season and tournament titles for the inaugural year of the new conference, and appeared in the first of three straight NCAA tournaments.
 They appeared in the NCAA tournament again in 2001 and 2002 before moving from Conference USA to the Big East Conference in 2005.

 Eddie Cardieri resigned after a 23–35 season in 2006, his 21st year with the Bulls.
 He stands today as by far the winningest coach in USF baseball history with 731 victories (Robin Roberts, the next winningest coach in team history, only had 262 wins).